*(previously listed as Nos. PE0200INF, PE0201INF and PE0204INF)

-FSRA has issued a new Approach for administrators on this subject.
+FSRA has issued a new Approach for administrators on this subject, Limitations on Commuted Value Transfers and Annuity Purchases (DB Pension Plans).
 Please contact your administrator for more information.

 We are, during the COVID-19 disruption, temporarily suspending our on-site examinations, certain pension sector consultations, and certain stakeholder engagement activities to recognize the resource limitations of those we regulate.
 Further, we are using our resources, which have also been disrupted due to physical distancing, to focus on the responsibilities of FSRA which matter most given the current turmoil.

 However, even during this unprecedented time, FSRA will still work to be transparent and consultative.
 For example, FSRA may call “ad hoc” meetings with our standing committees as a way to continue to engage and listen to the challenges faced by the sector.
 We are interested in hearing about the challenges faced by our stakeholders and will strive to develop appropriate and timely responses within the current legal framework.
 We will contact members of our committees directly when these “ad hoc” meetings are being scheduled.